epam/edp-install/docs/user-guide/pipeline-framework.md

 }
 ```

-## 2. Build Pipeline
+## Build Pipeline

 **Build()** – a function that allows using the EDP implementation for the Build pipeline.
-All values of different parameters that are used during the pipeline execution are stored in Map "context".
+All values of different parameters that are used during the pipeline execution are stored in the "Map" context.

 The Build pipeline consists of several steps: